fuzzuf/pt_mode/README.md

 ## License

 This repository is released under the [GNU General Public License v3.0](/LICENSE).
-Some part of the external source code are licensed under their own licenses.
+Some parts of the external source code are licensed under their own licenses.